MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ## Instalation

-In order to use this library you need to install the [x3270 project](http://x3270.bgp.nu/download.html) and put the directory on your PATH.
-On Windows, you need to download wc3270 and put the "C:\Program Files\wc3270" in PATH of the Environment Variables.
+In order to use this library you need to install the [x3270 project](http://x3270.bgp.nu/download.html).
+More information on the [Wiki page](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki/Instalation) of this project.

 ## Notes